-With multiple access points from Kaiaua, Thames, Paeroa, Waihi, Te Aroha, Waikino and the Karangahake Gorge, all options are within a two hour drive from Auckland, Hamilton and Tauranga.
+With multiple access points from Kaiaua, Thames, Paeroa, Waihi, Te Aroha, Waikino, the Karangahake Gorge and Matamata, all options are within a two hour drive from Auckland, Hamilton and Tauranga.
 The Coromandel’s temperate climate also means the Trail can be ridden all year round.

-A new 5th Section from Te Aroha to Matamata is currently under construction, and will see the Trail increase to 173km in length.
+The new 5th Section from Te Aroha to Matamata is nearing completion, and will see the Trail increase to 197km in length.
 Riders can look forward to a journey past goat, dairy and thoroughbred farms, and one of New Zealand's must see attractions, Hobbiton Movie Set.

 Cycle between heritage towns.
 Make time to meet the locals.
 Sample delicious organic cheese, ice cream, wood fired pizza and boutique wines.
 If you’re hungry for adventure, and want to experience the true essence of the region, we’ve got you covered.